stetson06/stetson06.github.io/_posts/2022-01-23-causal-impact.md

 Earlier in the year, our client, a grocery retailer, ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries rather than the normal cost of $10 per delivery.

 They want to understand if customers who did join the club have increased their spending in the three months following.
-Their hypothesis is that, if customers are not paying for deliveries, they will be tempted to shop more frequently, and hopefully purchase more each time.
+Their hypothesis is that, if customers are not paying for deliveries, they will be tempted to shop more frequently and purchase more in total over time.

-The aim of this work is to understand and quantify the uplift in sales for customers who joined the club, over and above what they *would* have spent had the club not come into existence!
+The aim of this work is to understand and quantify the increase in sales, if any, for customers who joined the club, over and above what they *would* have spent had the club not come into existence!

 <br>
 <br>